// Tools

 Interactive Mode

 Use --interactive with the create subcommand to start a multi-turn session.
 Unlike xeroctl chat --interactive, conversation context is maintained server-side via previous_response_id chaining.
-Each turn streams the response.
+Each turn issues a streaming request implicitly; the --stream flag is redundant when --interactive is supplied and is neither required nor rejected.

 bash